JakeTrock/CleanConnect/README.md

 ### Resolved (keep in mind when new code is written)
 * re-do comments to make code more legible
-* if account is unverified for more than x days, delete it, use findoneanddelete, find if boolean is false, and if date>certain thingymabobber. maybe you could have a central boolean array that is shortened whenever a person verifies their account, maybe it could be their internalids rather than a bool....
 * add more swears to [comment validation](/validation/apr.js)
 * make all errors this style:
 	success: false,
 	reason: "Post not found",
 	moreDetailed: err
 * add .catch with error logging to all promise functions with .catch((e)=>console.error(e));
-* use uuid validate to check url based uuids for validity

-### Resolved permanently
-* possible migrate /print and /pdf to tags
-* possible change to status codes

 ### Jake-specific:
 /home/bluushift/Desktop/CleanConnect/backend/config,/home/bluushift/Desktop/CleanConnect/backend/models,/home/bluushift/Desktop/CleanConnect/backend/routes,/home/bluushift/Desktop/CleanConnect/backend/temp,/home/bluushift/Desktop/CleanConnect/backend/TESTING,/home/bluushift/Desktop/CleanConnect/backend/validation